neurogenomics/EpiCompare/README.md

     peakfiles as GRanges object and/or as paths to BED files.
 Files must be listed using `list()` and named using for example, `names(peaklist) <- c("sample1","sample2)`
+-   `genome_build` Human genome reference build used to generate peakfiles.
+Options are “hg19” or “hg38”.
 -   `blacklist` : Peakfile as GRanges object specifying genomic regions that have anomalous and/or unstructured signals independent of the cell-line or experiment.
-For human hg19 genome, use built-in data `data(hg19_blacklist)` in the package.
+For human hg19 and hg38 genome, use built-in data `data(hg19_blacklist)` and `data(hg38_blacklist)` respectively.

 #### Optional Inputs